NewtonAcademy/FrankJunior/README.md

 ### What is FrankJunior?

-FrankJunior is a lightweight PHP framework with which you can quickly and easily build a database-backed RESTful API.
+FrankJunior is a lightweight framework implemented in PHP that enables you to quickly and easily deploy a database-backed RESTful API.

 ### Who wrote it?